Discover Career Opportunities

 A Professional Geographer

-This will be great news for anyone that studied Geography at college and had to put up with those incessant jokes about how they studied coloring and sticking for three years.
-It also means that there is actually a direct profession in which you can go into after you get your degree (take that careers advisor).
-But what does a geographer actually do?
+This will be great news for anyone who studied Geography at college and had to put up with those incessant jokes about how they studied coloring and sticking for three years.
+It also means that there is a direct profession that you can go into after you get your degree (take that careers advisor).
+But what does a geographer do?

 So, what do you get in exchange for a life as a geographer?
 Well, if you have successfully got a degree, then you could be working toward a nice little paycheck of $75,000 and you get to travel.
 Now that is a cool benefits package.